 The typical candidate for this program would be a practitioner who has an undergraduate degree in optometry or its equivalent and licensed or license eligible to practice optometry in their home country.
-GRE results will be required and in addition all non-native English speakers entering the program must have taken the Test of English as a Foreign Language (TOEFL) within the last 5 years.
+GRE results will be optional.
+All non-native English speakers entering the program must have taken the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) within the last 5 years.
 Non-typical candidates can also be considered for admission.
 However, they should first correspond with the Associate Dean of Graduate Programs before applying.